Trebatius Testa: Friendship with Cicero and the Caesars

 Some twenty years younger than Cicero, Trebatius was both a familiar friend and a protégé of the latter.
 Cicero dedicated his Topica to Trebatius, and recommended Trebatius as a legal advisor to Julius Caesar, calling him a thorough gentleman and a "leading light in civil law".
 Trebatius enjoyed Caesar's favor, making his fortune alongside him in Gaul, and supporting him in the Civil War.

-Later he also worked closely with Augustus, and was subsequently described in the Digest as being of the greatest authority for Augustan law.
+Later he also worked closely with Augustus, and was subsequently described in the Institutes of Justinian as being of the greatest authority for Augustan law.

 Character

 A good-humoured man - Cicero wrote of sending him "badinage in your own style" - Trebatius was featured by Horace as a learned adviser in his Satires.
 As well as a fondness for wine, Trebatius also seemed to enjoy swimming as a hobby.

 Legal career and influence

 A pupil of Cornelius Maximus, Trebatius played a key part in the transfer of legal authority from the senate to individual jurisconsults under the Principate.

 An expert on sacral law, Trebatius' writings included a de religionibus and de iure civili, but not even excerpts of these survive.
 He was, however, frequently cited by later jurists, and also had a high reputation as the teacher of Marcus Antistius Labeo.